Blue Cross Group Medicare Options℠

 Blue Cross Group Medicare Advantage Open Access (PPO)SM Plan

 Choose providers that accept Medicare nationwide without network restrictions at the same benefit levels for in and out of network providers.
-Providers must 1) accept Medicare; 2) agree to see you as a patient; and 3) agree to bill Blue Cross and Blue Shield of Illinois (BCBSIL).
+Providers must 1) accept Medicare; 2) agree to see you as a patient; and 3) agree to bill Blue Cross and Blue Shield of New Mexico (BCBSNM).
 You must continue to pay your Part B premium.

 Blue Cross Group Medicare Advantage (PPO)SM Plan

 See providers both in and out of network.
 Care provided by a network provider will likely cost less than if you see an out-of-network provider.
-You do not have to choose a Primary Care Provider and can get care from a specialist without a referral.
-You must continue to pay your Part B premium. .
+You do not have to choose a primary care provider (PCP) and can get care from a specialist without a referral.
+You must continue to pay your Part B premium.

 Blue Cross Group Medicare Advantage (HMO)SM Plan